joshi-akash/driver-drowsiness-monitor/README.md

 http://127.0.0.1:5000/
 ```

 Grant webcam permissions when prompted by your browser.
+Most browsers also require a **user interaction (e.g., a click)** before allowing audio autoplay — the dashboard's "Start Monitoring" button satisfies this requirement so the `alarm.wav` buzzer is guaranteed to be audible once triggered.
 The dashboard will begin streaming your video feed and displaying live EAR values and drowsiness state.

 ---

 ## 6. Future Enhancements & Roadmap

-- [ ] **Auditory Alerts** — Integrate the Web Audio API to trigger a real-time buzzer/alarm sound directly in the browser when the `DROWSY` state is reached, rather than relying solely on visual cues.
+- [ ] **Adjustable Alarm Volume/Tone** — Allow the driver to customize the buzzer sound or volume from the dashboard settings panel.
 - [ ] **Yawn Detection** — Extend the landmark analysis with a **Mouth Aspect Ratio (MAR)** metric to detect prolonged yawning as an additional fatigue signal.
 - [ ] **Head Pose Estimation** — Add 3D head pose tracking to detect driver distraction (e.g., looking away from the road) as a complementary safety signal alongside eye-closure monitoring.
 - [ ] Mobile-responsive dashboard for in-vehicle tablet/phone mounts.
 - [ ] Configurable EAR threshold and frame-count sensitivity via the UI.
+- [ ] Escalating alarm pattern (progressively louder/faster buzzer) for sustained drowsiness events.

 ---